Grammys Race Controversy Lives On: Was Beyoncé More Deserving Than Adele?

 George Michael has always been a musical idol of Adele’s, and she admitted that she even dressed up as the late singer for her birthday party in 2015.

-But the excitement wasn’t over for Adele: she again made headlines at the awards when it was announced that her album had been awarded Album of the Year.
+But the excitement wasn’t over for Adele.
+She again made headlines at the awards when it was announced that her album had been awarded Album of the Year.
 During her speech, she said she simply could not accept that accolade because, in her opinion, Beyoncé was a more deserving winner.
 From the stage, Adele spoke to Beyoncé.

 “All us artists here, we f***ing adore you.
 You are our light, and the way that you make me and my friends feel, the way you make my black friends feel is empowering, and you make them stand up for themselves.
 I love you, and I always will.”